In Rachmaninoff’s Head

 November 8, 2023

 "To regain one's youth, one only has to repeat one's follies," said Oscar Wilde.
 At 66, Mikhail Pletnev has just committed a remarkable one.
-The pianist and conductor created the Rachmaninov International Orchestra since the Russian National Orchestra he founded in 1990 was confiscated by the Kremlin.
+The pianist and conductor created the Rachmaninoff International Orchestra since the Russian National Orchestra he founded in 1990 was confiscated by the Kremlin.
 We can imagine the mixture of fury, pain, and frustration after being deprived of his instrument.

 Wilhelm Furtwängler had stayed in Nazi Germany to not leave "his" Berlin Philharmonic in the hands of people he considered barbarians.
 There was no question of Mikhail Pletnev returning to Russia (he lives in Switzerland and speaks nine languages), but he took it very badly to be amputated from the extension of his spirit.
 So, rather than wander the seas like the Flying Dutchman, he brought the country of Pushkin to himself.
 Somewhat like de Gaulle declaring that Free France is in Landres.
 Or Thomas Mann who said: "German literature is where I find myself."